 Worse than any battle scar would be shedding the tears of regret.

-Hikaru Shidou is the youngest in a family of kendo dojo owners and has a demonstrated exceptional skill in fencing.
+Hikaru Shidou is the youngest in a family of kendo dojo owners and has demonstrated exceptional skill in fencing.
 During a class trip to Tokyo Tower, she and two girls from other schools are magically transported to the world of Cephiro, where they become Magic Knights.

 Hikaru shows herself as a capable leader, and the trio grows in friendship during their quest to save Princess Emeraude.